- About Us

 Elections Engagement Toolkit

-This calendar links directly to the sources of information from each state, ensuring the accuracy of the information.
+If you are interested in early voting for the 2023 election, please click here to search for early voting locations in your New York state county.
+This site links directly to the sources of information from each county, ensuring the accuracy of the information.

-About half of states require that ballots be received no later than Election Day (Tuesday, November 3), while the other half of states have dates that extend days or weeks after Election Day.
-As such, due to the larger than usual number of voters who will cast their ballot by mail, this might mean that some states will not declare a winner in many elections, including the election for President of the United States, on Election Day itself.
+About half of states require that ballots be received no later than Election Day (Tuesday, November 7th), while the other half of states have dates that extend days or weeks after Election Day.
+As such, due to the larger than usual number of voters who will cast their ballot by mail, this might mean that some states will not declare a winner in many elections, including the election for Congressional Representatives, on Election Day itself.

 The Power of the Vote